adsepuri35/Prometheus_Exporter_for_Kafka/README.md

 # Prometheus Exporter for ZeroMQ (In Progress)

-C++ exporter to integreate Prometheus metrics with a ZeroMQ application.
+C++ exporter to integrate Prometheus metrics with a ZeroMQ application.

 ## Metrics